 Some of these elements are additionally responsible for the fruits hepatoprotective and neuroprotective attributes.

-Schizandra berry (Schisandra chinensis) is also referred to as Magnolia vine as it is a deciduous woody vine-growing species.
-Native to northern China, Manchuria, and parts of Russia, the plant produces fragrant white or pink flowers that develop long fruiting clusters of bright red berries.
+Native to north and northeastern China, or Manchuria, as well as the lower Russian Far East, the plant produces fragrant white or pink flowers that develop long fruiting clusters of bright red berries.